kevinzaft/KzBot2.0/KzBot2.0/bin/Debug/README_Set_Up.txt

 EDIT: ONLY WORKS WITH WIDESCREEN MONITORS RN (16:9) RATIO.
 Working on fix for non-widescreen things
+	-Implimented All resolution(16:9) fix.
+Need more testing.
+Recommened to stay with 1280x720.

 1) Must be using NOX on 1280x720 resolution on Windows -Sometimes NOX doesnt actually use 1280x720 even if you select it and click apply.
 If this is the case,